-Blessed are those who savor the best of nature, sip in the moist wind ladened with earthy fragrance, while tapping their feet to the rhythm of raindrops; while losing themself in the wild!
+Blessed are those who savor the best of nature, sip in the moist wind ladened with earthy fragrance, while tapping their feet to the rhythm of raindrops; while losing themselves in the wild!

-Maharashtra being the heart of the Western Ghats, and the breeding ground of the best of Sahyadris is certainly a different world altogether.
+Maharashtra is the heart of the Western Ghats; the breeding ground of the best of Sahyadris is certainly a different world altogether.
 Start planning your monsoon calendar well in advance!

 5 most popular places to visit in Monsoon in Maharashtra